 We update this page regularly.
-With all the terrific storms the country has experienced in 2022, you may be taking another look for emergency radios.
+With all the terrific storms and wildfires he country has experienced in the past couple of years, you may be taking another look for emergency radios.
 This post should get you started on the search for just the one — or the ones — you need.

 Power does go out here on a disturbingly regular basis.
 We have had six power outages in the past two years, one of which lasted about 9 hours.
 Long enough to test our equipment.
 (Of course, nothing like the extended power outages that took place in Northern California in 2020 or the December 2022 blizzard in Buffalo.)